Responding to COVID-19

 Photo: Thrive DC staff Gabe is helping a client pick up emergency food bags on pantry Thursday.

 What We are Doing & Available Resources in the Nation’s Capital

 Since the COVID-19 public health outbreak in the U.S., we have adjusted our programming to meet the needs of our client population and ensure that no one falls through the cracks.
 Every Thursday from 10AM to 1:00PM, our staff is busy providing emergency food bags to our clients and their families, while abiding to CDC public health guidelines and social distancing measures.
 Clients need to call ahead of time on Mondays, Tuesdays and Fridays from 9AM to 3PM to reserve a time slot: 202.503.1524.
 On Thursdays, clients can also pick up their mail.
+On Tuesdays and Thursdays from 8:30 AM – 9:30 AM, we provide hot meals to-go.
 We continue to provide remote mental and emotional support, case management, substance use counseling, victims’ assistance and reentry services to our client population.
+Through appointments, clients can also schedule showers and laundry Tuesdays and Wednesdays from 9 AM – 4PM.
+If you are If you are interested in Thrive DC’s employment program, call 202-503-1531 for more information.
 For the latest updates, follow us on Facebook, Instagram and Twitter.